Field Team Training: Building on Strong Support for Farmer Partnerships

 - More detailed expectations for certifiers and increased audit oversight

-At the same time, demand for certified, high-quality products continues to rise.
-To maintain a reliable, sustainable supply chain, our Field Teams must stay well-trained and up to date.
+To maintain a reliable supply chain, our Field Teams must stay well-trained and up to date.

 The training therefore combined technical knowledge, practical fieldwork, and quality assurance.
 The aim was clear: strengthen existing good practices, integrate new learnings, and give Field Officers even more confidence in advisory work, documentation, and agronomy.